-From the news room to the court room, from the school room to, well, rooms in general, there always seems to be a place for a Wittenberg English major: Fred Mitchell writes for the Chicago Tribune, Mitchell Ayer is an attorney in Houston, Texas, Aubrey Ludwig teaches high school English, and Joe Snider is an architect who works on historic preservations, and Anna Reilly is a fashion writer and editor for ModCloth.
+From the news room to the court room, from the school room to, well, rooms in general, there always seems to be a place for a Wittenberg English major: Fred Mitchell writes for the Chicago Tribune, Mitchell Ayer is an attorney in Houston, Texas, Aubrey Ludwig teaches high school English, Joe Snider is an architect who works on historic preservations, and Anna Reilly is a fashion writer and editor for ModCloth.

 High school language arts